 Is it a Job for You?

 Although, by adhering to the safe work practices outlined in this article, it is possible for the amateur to remove asbestos containing material, the job is difficult, demands scrupulous attention to safety, and requires the purchase of protective materials and clothing.
+Health & Safety training organisations also often have online courses on how to work safely with asbestos, especially in the workplace.

 Working in a full-face mask and body suit is not the most pleasant experience and most home owners would be well advised to follow the Ministry of Health’s recommendation to hire an experienced and licensed contractor to perform the work.